Gour Kishore Ghosh: List of major works

 Sagina Mahato, a story written by him in remembrance of a colleague of his in his political activist past, was successfully adopted into movies in Hindi (Sagina) and Bengali (Sagina Mahato) by Tapan Sinha, with the famous thespian Dilip Kumar playing the part of the protagonist Sagina Mahato in both instances.

 Personal life

 He died on 15 December 2000.
-In 2011, a Kolkata Metro station was named after him.
+In 2011, Gour Kishore Ghosh metro station, a Kolkata Metro station was named after him.